Jsondb/jsondb-core/Readme.md

 Provides a Apache JxPath based query system.

-Visit http://jsondb.io for details on how to use this library
+Visit http://jsondb.io for detailed information about Jsondb, Why Jsondb and Using Jsondb